-- What about the costs of the team needed to operate the platform?
+- The costs of the team needed to operate the platform

-- How much does it cost to monitor your storage estate in terms of people and tools?
+- The cost to monitor your storage estate in terms of people and tools

 - How many people are involved in the budgetary approval process and procurement process for capacity additions?
 And how long does that process take?

 - How many hours are spent shifting workloads and rebalancing to address capacity shortages?